 If you’re not convinced yet, I don’t know what it’s going to take.
 Buy this book.
 Read it.
 Do it.
 That’s it!

-What is a teacher book that you keep going returning to years after reading it?
-Being done with a great teacher book means I’m on the hunt for another, so do you have any recommendations?
+QUESTION: What is a teacher book that you keep going returning to years after reading it?

 Leave a comment below.